mckennapsean/dissertation/content/04-example.md

 ## Summary

-In this chapter, we discussed a visualization redesign project, where our team faced unique design challenges that we were unable to explicitly capture using the existing nine-stage framework for design studies.
+In this chapter, we discussed a visualization redesign project, in which our team faced unique design challenges that we were unable to explicitly capture using the existing nine-stage framework for design studies.
 To show the achievability and actionability of the design activity framework, we walked through the different design activities our team navigated through and the associated visualization artifacts, such as a software analysis and digital mockup interface.
 Next, we showed how the design activity framework timelines can succinctly communicate and describe a visualization project in its entirety.
 We concluded by performing a deep dive into a user-centered design method, qualitative coding, to illustrate the importance of discovering new design methods in order to adapt to a project's constraints and achieve success.